juagarc4/todolist-console/README.md

-- **Interactive console application**
+- **TodDo List - Console Application**

-Simple interactive console application made with node.
+Simple console ToDo list made with node to be used from the console.